hummingbot/hummingbot/documentation/docs/installation/source.md

 cd hummingbot
 ```

-Eun the install script, which creates a custom Anaconda environment and installs the Python libraries and other dependencies needed by the bot:
+Run the install script, which creates a custom Anaconda environment and installs the Python libraries and other dependencies needed by the bot:

 ```
 ./install